r4j2k/jekyll/README.md

 # [jekyll](https://jekyllrb.com/docs/)

-- jekyll is static site generator - it takes a markup doc, uses layouts (?) and creates a static site.
+- jekyll is a static site generator (SSG) - it takes a markup doc, uses layouts (?) and creates a static site.
 - we can tweak the static sites' look, feel (?), URLs, data displayed & more.

 ## pre-requisites